The Right to Vote

 Given modern technology—which enables states to maintain accurate statewide voter registration lists and verify the eligibility of applicants instantaneously—there is no reason that qualified voters should be turned away from the polls because of the failure to comply with an arbitrary deadline weeks before an election.
 Moreover, states that have implemented SDR enjoy voter turnout rates 10 to 12 percentage points higher than states without SDR.

-Currently, ten states – Colorado, Connecticut, Idaho, Iowa, Maine, Minnesota, Montana, New Hampshire, Wisconsin, and Wyoming – and the District of Columbia offer some form of SDR.
+Currently, 11 states – Colorado, Connecticut, Idaho, Illinois, Iowa, Maine, Minnesota, Montana, New Hampshire, Wisconsin, and Wyoming – and the District of Columbia offer some form of SDR.
+Implementation of SDR in California and Hawaii is pending.
+Utah enacted legislation in 2014 creating a same-day registration pilot program in several counties.
 The ACLU is advocating to expand same-day registration throughout the country.

 In the 21st Century, Americans should be able to register to vote online.
 Allowing voters to register or update their voter registration online makes voter registration easier and more expedient.
 Streamlining the process of voter registration increases voter rolls; makes it more likely that voters register in time to vote on Election Day; and eliminates the extra steps of processing paper registration forms, thereby reducing election costs.